uceseoo/UK-petitions-dashboard/README.md

 server should be running on http://localhost:5000/

-Then, lauch the client side
+Then, launch the client side

     cd client #from main directory
     npm start